 Many credit this game's invention to a 17th-century English poet named Sir John Suckling, who developed or derived his version from another game called "noddy."
 Noddy used a special scoring board and a standard deck of cards, like cribbage.
-Centuries later, the game remains unchanged, and people continue to pass it on to the next generation like a precious family heirloom.
+While the game has remained unchanged, today there are thriving online Cribbage communities where you can meet and compete against other players

 The main objective of cribbage is to gain a score of 121 points through a series of rounds involving strategic card playing.
 The score is represented by pegs on a wooden board called the "cribbage board."
 The board is a small, rectangular, often foldable wooden plank with 121 holes for each player.
 Other cribbage boards are designed like track fields to emphasize the race-like action of the game.

 To play cribbage, you need a cribbage board, which is relatively cheap, and a standard deck of 52 playing cards.

 The beauty of cribbage is that everyone can play!
 That's why so many people still play this game centuries after it was invented.
 These are the steps on how to play cribbage that you can learn in a matter of minutes:

 In cribbage, the dealer has a significant advantage over the non-dealer.
 A standard way to decide who will be the dealer is by each player randomly selecting a card from the deck.
 Whoever gets the lowest card is the first dealer.